glua/gm_voxelate/README.md

 Secondly, you will either:
 1. install [gm_luaiox](https://cdn.discordapp.com/attachments/152162730244177920/311479180141527041/gmsv_luaiox_win32.dll) (kindly provided by MetaMan)
-2. compile gm_voxelate with the premake trigger `luahotloading`, which will add a dangerous function that can read any file without restrictions
+2. compile gm_voxelate with the premake trigger `--luahotloading`, which will add a dangerous function that can read any file without restrictions

 Enjoy!